tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_install_curl.md

 If you're on Windows 8.1 and you encounter an error that says, "The program can't start because MSVCR100.dll is missing from your computer," see <a href="http://www.faqforge.com/windows/fix-the-program-cant-start-because-msvcr100-dll-is-missing-from-your-computer-error-on-windows/">this article</a> and install the suggested package.

 ### Notes about using curl with Windows

+If you're using Windows, note the following formatting requirements when using curl:

 * Use double quotes in the Windows command line.
 (Windows doesn't support single quotes.)
 * Don't use backslashes (`\`) to separate lines.
 (This is for readability only and doesn't affect the call on Macs.)